docker-solr/docker-solr/update.md

 NOTE: If you don't want to symlink readlink permanently you may instead create a symbolic link to `/path/to/some/bin/readlink` and put that location first in your path when working with this build only.

+### Setting up envionment on Windows

+See [vagrant/README.md](vagrant/README.md) for provisioning a builder with Vagrant and Virtualbox.

 ## Updating the docker-solr repository